connectivecpp/utility-rack/README.md

 ## C++ Standard

-This software is compiled with the C++ 20 standard, although some of the idioms were written for C++ 17 and may have newer and more modern implementations.
-C++ 20 features such as `concepts` / `requires` will be added.
+This software is compiled with the C++ 20 standard, although many of the idioms were written for C++ 17 and are obsolete due to C++20 additions to the standard library.
+C++ 20 features such as `concepts` / `requires` may be added in the future.

 ## Supported Compilers